hellerve/ptolemy/done.md

 check any of the paper’s resources—I wonder what the author would think of that.

+* [Is a calorie a calorie?](https://academic.oup.com/ajcn/article/79/5/899S/4690223) by **Andrea C. Buchholz & Dale A. Schoeller** (2004)

+A fantastic and comprehensive introductory article into the complications of diets and nutrition.
+While not much of it is actionable for the general population, it’s good to keep these basic concepts in mind when evaluating diets and papers on new diets.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)